 I maintain a healthy personal life by… Trying to establish and keep traditions with my family; getting enough sleep; and allowing myself to enjoy down time (like watching my favorite TV shows).

 I knew my present career was what I wanted to do when… I no longer felt dread on Sunday nights thinking about going to work on Monday morning.
 My clients do amazing science and I get to see it and their enthusiasm first-hand.
 What could be better than that?

-Over the past six years, Dr. Teresa Lavoie has developed, managed, and overseen the sale of patent portfolios worth more than $20bn in deal value.
-Her international practice focuses on strategic patent counseling, prosecution, and portfolio development advice, including patent opinions, due diligence, freedom-to-operate analyses, and life...
+Over the past six years, Dr. Teresa Lavoie has developed, managed, and overseen the sale of patent portfolios worth more than $33 billion in deal value.
+Her international practice focuses on strategic patent counseling, prosecution, and portfolio development advice, including patent opinions, due diligence, freedom-to-operate analyses, and...